-SITE VISIT PROFORMA

-SITE REFERENCE: SITE NAME: 1: SITE BOUNDARIES A: durable/permanent/defe dary features in detail.
-To what extent are the existing boundaries ensible?
-Does the boundary need enhancing to make it more ensible - and if so then what might be appropriate?
-B: to the existing urban are d Green Belt boundary make sense on the ground?
-How does it relate ea and the surrounding landscape?
-Would the boundary constitute Il' site - or would it represent an incursion into the Green Belt?
-C: / boundary need to be amended taking into account the above (i.e. /excluded)?
+SITE VISIT PROFORMA SITE REFERENCE: SITE NAME: SITE BOUNDARIES A: Describe all main boundary features in detail.
+To what extent are the existing boundaries durable/permanent/defensible?
+Does the boundary need enhancing to make it more permanent/durable/defensible - and if so then what might be appropriate?
+B: Does the new proposed Green Belt boundary make sense on the ground?
+How does it relate to the existing urban area and the surrounding landscape?
+Would the boundary constitute 'rounding-off' or an 'infill' site - or would it represent an incursion into the Green Belt?
+C: Does the proposed new boundary need to be amended taking into account the above (i.e. additional land included/excluded)?
 If so, then show on plan and explain below.
-2: GENERAL SITE OBS SERVATIONS - do we agree that the site appears to be a logical Green Belt release her observations that would contradict this conclusion?
+GENERAL SITE OBSERVATIONS 2: Any other observations - do we agree that the site appears to be a logical Green Belt release site, or are there any other observations that would contradict this conclusion?